 Aim: To determine the incidence, methods of diagnosis, treatment strategies and outcomes for acute retinal necrosis (ARN) in the UK.

-Methods: A 12-month active case ascertainment study was carried out between March 2001 and March 2002 to record cases of ARN presenting to ophthalmologists via the British Ophthalmological Surveillance Unit (BOSU) reporting system.
+Methods: A twelve-month active case ascertainment study was carried out between March 2001 and March 2002 to record cases of ARN presenting to ophthalmologists via the British Ophthalmological Surveillance Unit (BOSU) reporting system.
 Questionnaires were sent to the reporting consultants, requesting data on patient characteristics, presentation, clinical findings, investigations and treatment.
 Diagnosis was made using the American Uveitis Society diagnostic criteria.
-Further questionnaires were sent at 2 weeks and 6 months to assess outcome and therapies.
+Further questionnaires were sent at two weeks and six months to assess outcome and therapies.

-Conclusions: During the 12-month study period, 31 cases of ARN met the diagnostic criteria set by the American Uveitis Society.
-The incidence in the UK based on this study is approximately 1 case per 1.6 to 2.0 million population per year.
+Conclusions: During the 12 month study period, 31 cases of ARN met the diagnostic criteria set by the American Uveitis Society.
+The incidence in the United Kingdom based on this study is approximately 1 case per 1.6 to 2.0 million population per year.
 We have ascertained that the management of ARN throughout the UK is variable, suggesting that national guidelines would be of benefit.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.